YottaDB/YDBDoc/libyottadb/SimpleAPI.rst

 .. [#] Of course, the ability to represent the data this way does not
-       in any way detract from the ability to represent the same data another way, such as XML or JSON, with which you are comfortable.
+       in any way detract from the ability to represent the same data another way with which you are comfortable, such as XML or JSON.
 However, note while any data that can be represented in JSON can be stored in a YottaDB tree not all trees that YottaDB is capable of storing can be represented in JSON, or at least, may require some encoding in order to be represented in JSON.

-With this notation, the ``Population`` tree can be represented as
+With this representation, the ``Population`` tree can be represented as
 follows:

 ::